ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Check to see if the `storageKey` for the perk exists in the player's data.
-If it doesn't, create it and set the resource value to `0`.
-This is done to make sure there is a valid entry for the perk in the `playerData` table.

 !!! tip "Shortcut"
     A shortcut for the above code can be wrote as `playerData[perkData.storageKey] = playerData[perkData.storageKey] or 0`.
 If the value is nil, then 0 will be stored.
 This reduces readability, but is handy to know.

+Update the value in the table with the the amount the player has just purchased.

 ```lua
 playerData[perkData.storageKey] = playerData[perkData.storageKey] + perkData.resourceAmount
 ```

-Update the value in the table with the the amount the player has just purchased.
+Update the player's storage.
+This is done after each purchase to make sure the data stored is the most up to date data.

 ```lua
 Storage.SetPlayerData(buyer, playerData)
 ```

-Update the player's storage.
-This is done after each purchase to make sure the data stored is the most up to date data.

 ##### Update OnJoined Function

+The `OnJoined` function needs to be updated, so that when the player joins, the `PERKS` table is looped over and sets the player's resource for the perk on that iteration of the loop.

 ```lua
 local function OnJoined(player)